AdobeDocs/marketo.it-IT/help/marketo/product-docs/administration/additional-integrations/create-an-allowlist-for-ip-based-api-access.md

 >[!CAUTION]
 >
->Enabling this feature prevents you from being able to access the [Marketo MCP Server](https://experienceleague.adobe.com/it/docs/marketo-developer/marketo/mcp-server){target="_blank"} at this time.
-This will be fixed in an upcoming release.
+>Enabling this feature prevents you from being able to access the [Marketo MCP Server](https://experienceleague.adobe.com/en/docs/marketo-developer/marketo/mcp-server){target="_blank"} at this time.
+This is expected to be resolved in an upcoming release.

 1. Passa alla schermata **[!UICONTROL Admin]**.